bytedeco/javacpp/README.txt

  # Copy the `javacpp.jar` file into the `libs/` subdirectory, and
  # Run this command to produce the `*.so` library files in `libs/armeabi/`:
 {{{
-java -jar libs/javacpp.jar -classpath bin/ -classpath bin/classes/ -d libs/armeabi/ \
+java -jar libs/javacpp.jar -classpath bin/ -classpath bin/classes/ \
 -properties android-arm -Dplatform.root=<path to android-ndk-r7b> \
--Dcompiler.path=<path to arm-linux-androideabi-g++> <class names>
+-Dcompiler.path=<path to arm-linux-androideabi-g++> -d libs/armeabi/
 }}}
 And to make everything automatic, we may insert that command into, for example, the Ant `build.xml` file or the Eclipse `.project` file as a [http://help.eclipse.org/helios/index.jsp?topic=/org.eclipse.platform.doc.user/gettingStarted/qs-96_non_ant_pjs.htm Non-Ant project builder].